 Unleash your adventurous side on this multi-sport extravaganza, exploring beautiful Torres del Paine by foot, bike, kayak and horseback, followed by relaxing nights under the stars at EcoCamp with good food and even better company.

 In the morning, you will be picked up from the airport or your hotel in Punta Arenas and driven to EcoCamp Patagonia, located in the world-famous Torres del Paine National Park.
-Alternatively, you can start your trip in El Calafate (see our weekly transfer board for EcoCamp's pick-up and drop-off schedule).
 On the way, we will make a stop in Puerto Natales, a small, lively town on the shores of "Seno de Ultima Esperanza," where we enjoy a hearty local lunch.
 The journey is scenic and highly atmospheric, featuring many wild birds and wonderful Patagonian landscapes.
 The day ends with our arrival and overnight stay at EcoCamp Patagonia, nestled in the heart of Torres del Paine National Park and with a prime view of the majestic Torres.

 Overnight at EcoCamp Patagonia.

 Sample itinerary below.
 The itinerary depends on the day of the week the program starts.

 After breakfast, we’ll start our biking adventure.
 The 7 km morning bike excursion follows a route inside the Laguna Azul Estancia close to where it meets Baguales, heading up to Saltos Las Chinas.

 Once we are back at Laguna Azul, we will enjoy our box lunch with a beautiful view of the Towers and when we are ready to continue, the van will take us to the next bike track.